NHS login allows you to access a range of health and care websites and apps with one set of login details.

 When you first want to use a health and care website, app or service you may be asked to create an NHS login.

-You need an email address and mobile phone number to set this up.
+You will need an email address (with more than 6 characters) and mobile phone or landline number to set this up.

 The first time you set up your NHS login, you'll need to prove who you are.
 This is so you can be connected to your NHS record.
 It also protects your health information.